 Trump Bends To Reality, Buckles Under Political Pressure

-With COVID-19 cases going up in places key to his reelection, and his poll numbers those same places going down, President Trump has been boxed into shifting course.
+With COVID-19 cases going up in places key to his reelection and his poll numbers in those same places going down, President Trump has been boxed in to shifting course.

 Let's recap.
 This week, as NPR's Ayesha Rascoe recounted on NPR's Morning Edition Friday, Trump:

-- endorsed wearing masks, calling it "patriotic" after resisting wearing them publicly for months;
+- Endorsed wearing masks, calling it "patriotic" after resisting wearing them publicly for months.

-- acknowledged that the pandemic will likely get worse before it gets better after months of dismissing its seriousness;
+- Acknowledged that the pandemic will likely get worse before it gets better after months of dismissing its seriousness.

-- backed away from his insistence that schools reopen this fall, having previously threatened to pull what small federal funding schools receive; and the cherry on top of it all...
+- Backed away from his insistence that schools reopen this fall, having previously threatened to pull what small federal funding schools receive.

-- canceled the in-person Republican National Convention that was supposed to take place in Jacksonville, Fla., after lambasting North Carolina's governor for not being able to guarantee an in-person convention could be allowed to take place in his state by August and Trump making fun of Democrats for planning a virtual convention.
-The GOP convention will now largely be virtual, too.
+- Canceled the in-person Republican National Convention that was supposed to take place in Jacksonville, Fla., after lambasting North Carolina's governor for not being able to guarantee that an in-person convention could be allowed to take place in his state by August.
+And though Trump made fun of Democrats for planning a virtual convention, the GOP convention will now be largely virtual, too.

-Make no mistake: This is Trump politically crying uncle.
+Make no mistake, this is Trump politically crying uncle.

-Polls have shown him tanking against Democrat Joe Biden in states like Pennsylvania and Florida.
+Polls have shown him tanking against Democrat Joe Biden in states such as Pennsylvania and Florida.
 These are places he won in 2016.
 Biden is now up by an average of more than 7 points in Pennsylvania.
 A Fox News poll released Thursday has Biden up 50% to 39%.

 Politics